-As a kid, I remember watching the sled dogs in the Walt Disney movie Iron Will over and over again, which followed Will’s run of the dog-sled race from Winnipeg, Canada to Saint Paul, Minnesota.
+As a kid, I remember watching the sled dogs in the Walt Disney movie Iron Will over and over again, which followed Will’s run of the dog-sled race from Winnipeg in Canada Canada to Saint Paul, USA.

 Then came the movie Balto.
 Based on the true story, Balto was the lead dog of the sled team who brought the diphtheria serum over the last leg of the relay to Nome in 1925 during the diphtheria epidemic.